FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ```

 NOMAD can already run this parser, but will raise a `NotImplementedError`.
-The interface may be defined, but we still need to fill in the actual parsing by overwriting `parse`.
+The interface may be defined, but we still need to fill in the actual parsing by overwriting the default `parse(...)` function.

 !!! info "Run your parser"
     In everyday NOMAD use, the user only interacts with NOMAD via the GUI or API.
-    NOMAD will regulate parsing as the user uploads via any of these channels.
+    NOMAD will regulate parsing as the user uploads via these channels.
     During development, the command line is probably the preferable option, as you can load changes faster and incorporate it into your favorite test setups.
     To print the archive to the terminal, use `nomad parse --show-archive <mainfile>`.
     If you already know which parser to use, add the `--parser 'parser/<parser or entry point name>'` flag.